archetype-themes/plugin-theme-component/docs/Snippet-Components.md

 ```

-- Include the new Node.js module as a Section dependency.
+- Include the new Node.js module as a Component dependency.

 **package.json**